Keats0206/portfolio/README.md

-Personal profile built with love in Brooklyn
+V1 of my personal profile - made with love in Brooklyn